 To date the ECO scheme, which aims to help reduce carbon emissions and tackle fuel poverty, has provided 2.2 million of the UK’s poorest households with energy efficiency measures which will save £15bn over their lifetimes.
 EDF are leaders in ECO, with over 40,000 measures installed last year and since 2018, its installations have delivered more than £248 million in lifetime bill savings7.

 Jade Lewis, Chief Executive of the Sustainable Energy Association said: “Energy efficiency measures are essential foundations in our nation’s transition to Net Zero, for too long many UK homes have remained poorly insulated and heated.
 These inefficient buildings are impacting not only our progress to Net-Zero, but also our energy security, our nation’s health, and wellbeing, and are contributing to fuel poverty, which will only increase as we weather the storm of our current energy crisis.
 The SEA believes now is the time to invest in making our buildings healthier, reducing greenhouse gas emissions, and lowering their running costs and we will continue to support the initiatives, like EDF’s, which will make this a reality.”

-For further information about how EDF is helping insulate British homes, please visit: https://www.edfenergy.com/heating/advice/what-is-insulation-how-does-work
+For further information about how EDF is helping insulate British homes, please visit: What is Insulation and How Does it Work?

 For more information contact:

 Over time, government regulations have reduced the amount of heat loss permitted from residential properties, these are referred to as U-values.
 The table below sets out the changing regulations over time.